sibylfs/sibylfs_doc/www/README.md

 ## Documentation

-This documentation lives in the `doc/www` directory of the code repository.
+This documentation lives in the <https://github.com/sibylfs/sibylfs_doc/> repository.
 The pages are generated from Markdown, using gitbook
 <https://github.com/GitbookIO/gitbook>